judasgutenberg/Esp8266_RemoteControl/README.md

 the "values" parameter in the form JSON can also be a SQL string to generate a list of options from the database.
 If so, the SQL needs to return a 'text' column for a proper dropdown list of options to be displayed.
 A log of reports is kept with enough information to allow them to be re-run with the same set of parameters as the original run.

-Obviously there is a lot of power in such a system, since, depending on MySQL user permissions, a report-writer might have access to any data on the database server;  only fully trusted users should get access to report creation and some reports are too powerful for anyone but admins to run.
+Obviously there is a lot of power in such a system, since, depending on MySQL user permissions, a report-writer might have access to any data on the database server;  only fully trusted users should get access to report creation and some reports are too powerful for anyone but users with the role 'super' to run.
+Currently only 'super' users can create and edit reports, though, depending on the role given to a report, less-powerful users may be able to run it.